Q1. Where is this “Conus Assignments” list in AMS?

 Airmen with pending BOP applications are encouraged to update their assignment preferences based on the posted available requirements.
 If an AFSC is not listed, no available requirement in that AFSC exists that quarter.
 AFPC will send targeted messages directly to eligible Airmen assigned to CONUS locations, which will include cutoff dates and links to submit their applications.

-These programmatic changes do not include nor affect in-place or retraining BOP applications, nor will they impact Battlefield Airmen, Enlisted Aircrew or the Security Forces (3P) Breadth of Experience Initiative.
+These programmatic changes do not include nor affect in-place or retraining BOP applications, nor will they impact Battlefield Airmen, Enlisted Aircrew or the Security Forces (3P) Breadth of Experience Initiative at this time.
 In addition, Airmen with an Assignment Availability Code 50 are not impacted by this change.
-They will continue to apply between the 15th and 11th month prior to their AAC50 expiration.
+They will continue to apply between the 9th and 12th month prior to their AAC50 expiration.

 Military couples are eligible for BOP, however, each individual must submit an application and be eligible in their own right.
 See AFI 36-2110, Assignments, for specific rules on the BOP program and military couples.